attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_payments/README.md

 How do I create a one-time-only payment (transaction)?
 ---

 1. **Execute the createTransactionUrl method.
-For more information about the parameters of this method, refer to AttApiClient.createTransactionUrl.**
+For more information about the parameters of this method, refer to AttApiClient.Payment.createTransactionUrl.**
 2. **You can define the success and failure callbacks as anonymous functions or pass them as parameters.**

 <code>

-	AttApiClient.createTransactionUrl({
+	AttApiClient.Payment.createTransactionUrl({
 		paymentOptions: {
 			"amount" : 12.99,
 			"category" : 1,